coatespt/cursor-twitter/SESSION_NOTES.md

 ### Make Your Changes and Commit Them
 git add .
-git commit -m "Sjprt ;oved change"
+git commit -m "Test change"

 ### Switch Back to Main and Merge the Feature Branch
 git checkout main
 git merge my-feature

 This will fast-forward merge if no other changes have been made to main.

+The broken code is in ./tweetparser -inputdir ../../twits/msg_input  -outputdir ../../twits/msg_output

+VS Code has a launch.json.
+Set one up for running and debugging all the tests.